-Individuals whose highest qualification is at NQF Level 6, 7 or 8 but the qualification is not classed as a degree are not considered as part of this analysis.
+Individuals whose highest qualification is at Level 6, 7 or 8 but is not classified as a degree in the LFS are not considered as part of this analysis.

 It should be noted that the definitions of graduates and non-graduates in Graduate Labour Market Statistics differ from those used in certain other publications which focus on graduate outcomes, such as the Department for Education’s LEO Graduate and Postgraduate Outcomes and HESA’s Graduate Outcomes.
 The LEO publication refers to graduates as those that graduated with a first degree from an HE provider in England.
 In contrast, the HESA Graduate Outcomes has much wider coverage and includes those that graduated with at least level 4 qualifications in the UK, but not FE colleges in Scotland or Scottish Alternative Providers.
 The statistics in this release are not directly comparable with those publications due to the differences in definitions.

 Working Age Population – all individuals domiciled in England aged 16-64.

 Young Population – all individuals domiciled in England aged 21-30.

 GLMS provides a breakdown of outcomes for a ‘young’ sub-population.
 This is to reflect the fact that the large majority (over 80%) of those that qualified from an undergraduate course in 2020/21 at a UK HE provider (at either NQF levels 4,5 or 6) were under the age of 30, and that new entrants to the labour market are likely to have a limited amount of work experience.
 Analysis of this sub-group allows comparisons between similarly-aged graduates and non-graduates.

 Employed – individuals that had at least one hour of paid employment in the reference week.
 This includes individuals that worked both full time and part time.

 Medium/Low Skilled Employment – a job categorised within the Standard Occupation Classification (SOC 2020) codes 4-9.
 SOC 4-9 includes administrative and secretarial occupations; skilled trades’ occupations; caring, leisure and other service occupations; sales and customer service occupations; process, plant and machine operatives and elementary occupations.